Updated October 2017

 Marmot Lobo's Convertible Pant - Women's

-For the second year running, the Women's Marmot Lobo's Convertible Pant
+For the third year running, the Women's Marmot Lobo's Convertible Pant

-stood out as the best pair in our review.
-Comfortable, breathable, and water resistant, they are the full package.
-A feminine fit and colorful details add style, and the stretchy material moves with you.
+stood out as the best pair of hiking pants in our review.
+Comfortable, breathable, water resistant - they are the full package.
+The have a feminine fit and colorful details to add a little style to an otherwise fairly plain clothing line, and the stretchy material moves with you.
 They dry fast, which is key on long backpacking trips, and they convert easily to Bermuda-length shorts.
-For both day hikes with a solid weather forecast and long trips in variable conditions, they're a go-to, since you don't have to carry a separate pair of shorts.
-The mid-rise waist with a fleece-lined band rides comfortably under a backpack's hipbelt.
+They are a go-to pair for both day hikes with a solid weather forecast and long trips in variable conditions.
+The mid-rise waist has a fleece-lined band for extra comfort, and it felt comfortable under a backpack with a hipbelt.
 This pair is functional, versatile, and can be used for a variety of applications, from water sports to travel.

 Read full review: Marmot Lobo's Convertible Pant - Women's